Cardiac Electrophysiology Studies

 - Don’t forget to mention any homeopathic or herbal remedies you are taking, as these can have interactions and side effects too.

 In most cases you will be required to fast (no food or drink) for six to eight hours prior to the procedure.
 You can take your usual medications with a small sip of water early on the morning of the procedure.

-1-4 catheters (electrical cables) each about 2mm diameter are passed up and into the chambers of the heart.
-We might position them in the right atrium, near the AV node, in the ventricle and in the heart’s own draining vein (coronary sinus) which runs around the back of the heart to help us identify any of the extra connections (bypass tracts).
-With the catheters in place we can both record electrical activity (shown on a video screen) and stimulate the heart at various locations.
+During an EP Study, electrical catheters each about 2mm diameter are passed up from an incision in the groin, through the veins and into the chambers of the heart.
+They are positioned in the right atrium, near the AV node, in the ventricle and in the heart’s own draining vein (coronary sinus) which runs around the back of the heart to help us identify any of the extra connections (bypass tracts).
+With the catheters in place, your EP will both record electrical activity (shown on a video screen) and stimulate the heart at various locations.

 Your doctor will advise on any symptoms where you should seek immediate help.
 These may include symptoms such as chest pain, and bleeding, discharge or excessive pain from the insertion site.